The Role of Data Curation in Image Captioning: Discussion

-In \textsc{ReplaceImg} (Section~\ref{sec:img-aug}), we dynamically replace images for the difficult training samples.
-Another static approach is to replace the identical images with unique SD-synthesized images before training, instead of updating the training samples online.
-We compare the efficacy of these two approaches in Figure~\ref{fig:dynamic-static}.
-With static image replacement, for each of the reference captions, we replace their original image with a SD-synthesized image.
+Using training loss values as an effective indicator, we dynamically curate on the training samples identified as challenging.
+In \textsc{ReplaceImg}, another static approach is to replace the identical images, i.e. $I_k$ in $\{(I_k, C^1_k), \dots, (I_k, C_k^{J})\}$, with unique synthesized images before training, instead of updating the training samples while training.
+With static image replacement, for each of the reference captions, we replace their original image with a generated image.
 Static replacement with 20\%--80\% curation ratio corresponds to replacing images for one--four captions of the original five.
 The 50\% replacement ratio mimics a fair coin-flip, where for each of the text-image samples, there is 50\% probability for the image to be replaced by a synthesized image.

-When evaluating on the original 1k validation set, we see that for both approaches, incorporating synthesized images of 20\% or 40\% can assist finetuning and achieves higher BLEU4 and CIDEr scores.
+We compare the efficacy of these two approaches in Figure~\ref{fig:dynamic-static}.
+When evaluating on the original 1k validation set, we see that for both approaches, incorporating synthesized images of 20\% or 40\% can assist finetuning and achieves higher CIDEr scores.
 Nevertheless, dynamic image replacement consistently performs better than the static method, showing focusing on the hard samples is effective.
 For both replacement methods, performance starts to decrease when the curation ratio is too high.
 This may indicate that when incorporating too many images from the synthetic distribution, the gap increases between the training and evaluation sets.

-We can also observe from Figure~\ref{fig:loss-distr} that, while dynamic removal gradually eliminates high-loss samples from the tail of the distribution during training, SD-based image replacement gradually reducing losses through learning from a mixture of Gaussian distribution from original image-text pairs and the ones contain synthesized images.